 Seal of Biliteracy

 The Seal of Biliteracy is awarded to students who have demonstrated proficiency in English and another world language.
 Proficiency in English is typically met through the completion of high school graduation requirements.
 Proficiency in another language is demonstrated by scoring at an Intermediate Level 1 or higher in all domains on the ACTFL standards.
 For Arabic and Chinese, a score of Novice Level 4 or higher is required.
-The Seal of Biliteracy was offered at Deering for the first time in 2018.

 The STEM endorsement honors students who have deeply explored the field during their high school years.
 This endorsement is awarded when a student has earned 20 credits in STEM courses including Pre-Calculus and a college or Advanced Placement course.
 Students must also complete 50 hours of work in at least two of the following three categories: Extended Learning Opportunities (minimum 30 hours), Internship(s) (minimum 10 hours), Senior Capstone Project (minimum 20 hours).